 Local Experts in LGBTQ Issues

 Working with individuals and couples from the LGBTQ community is especially important to me, given the marginalization and oppression throughout history suffered by these groups.
-I also deeply value working with polyamorous individuals and couples, as mental health professionals have often done a great disservice of pathologizing this orientation.
+I tend to specialize in working with men from a non-heterosexual background, but welcome all members of this community.

 I am a queer-indentified and LGBTQ affirming therapist.
 I have experience working with LGBTQ individuals, couples & their families across a wide range of issues, including: coming out, family acceptance, questioning gender identity or sexual orientation, improving dating patterns & strengthening long-term relationships, healing trauma & increasing self-acceptance.